All my favorite art supplies

 Stillman & Birn Nova Beige Sketchbook

-The paper is smooth with a tiny tooth, great for all drawing types.
+The beige paper is smooth with a tiny tooth, great for all drawing types.
+When you see me using toned paper in my videos, this is the one.
+(UK EU)(USA)

 Watercolor & Gouache Sketchbooks